Encapsulates the app and its available services.

 - Don't attempt to change x:Class values that come from the project template App.xaml pages, there are additional dependencies on using that naming scheme that exist in the build actions.

-- Application authors should not wire Application event handlers in XAML.
-All event wiring should be done in code.
-Also, you generally use method overrides rather than an event (for example, you override OnActivated to respond to that phase of the application life cycle.)
+- Don't wire the Application event handlers in XAML.
+All event wiring should be done in code (usually in the constructor).
+Also, you generally use method overrides rather than event syntax for an event (for example, you override OnActivated to respond to that phase of the application life cycle.)

 To provide general error handling for any exceptions that your app code doesn't catch, handle the UnhandledException event.